jeremyjosol/NationalParks/README.md

 ```
 http://localhost:5000/api/parks/random
 ```
-A self-explanatory query, this endpoint will simply generate a randomized individual park.
-Try it out to see what results you generate as well as the rest of the available endpoints.
+A self-explanatory query, this endpoint will simply generate a single randomized park result each time a request is sent.

 ------------------------------

 ### Pagination
-National Parks returns a default of 6 results per page at a time with a `GET` request with the following URL:
+National Parks returns a default of 6 results per page at a time for a `GET` request with the following URL:
 ```
 http://localhost:5000/api/parks/
 ```